 Now that I have given you the technical info from www.spdfoundation.net, let me give you the Momma Heidi explanation.

 When thinking about the word “sensory,” remember the five senses – taste, touch, hear, smell, sight – as well as movement.
 In one or more of these areas, the person’s brain doesn’t understand the sense he or she is being confronted with.
-Either the sense is too much or too little.
+Either the sensory is too much or too little.
 If it is too much the person will do whatever he can to remove the sense.
 If the person desires the sense, he will do everything in his power to get more.

 Here’s an example.
 Bubs and Little Man both abhor loud sounds.
-If either of them even think that a loud sound could occur, the hands go to their ears for protection.
+If either of them even thinks that a loud sound could occur, the hands go to their ears for protection.
 The sense of hearing (loud noises) is one that they both struggle.
 For example, getting Bubs to use a public bathroom was very difficult because of the anticipation of the toilet flushing.
 (I don’t know why public toilets have to flush so loudly!)

 Little Man craves movement.
 During Occupational Therapy, his OT would lay him on a large “lazy Susan” and spin him in a circle for one minute.
 At the end of the timer, she would stop the spin and began spinning in the opposite direction.
 It made me dizzy just to watch him!
 On the contrast, the OT had to slowly increase the height she pushed Bubs on the platform swing.
 Both with sensory issues but the extreme opposite side of the spectrum.